-A number of key personnel may advise, assess and treat your child, to help give them the best possible chances to realise their potential.
+A number of key personnel can advise, assess and treat your child, as well as give them the best possible chances to realise their potential.

 If you have concerns, speak to your health visitor or your child's school, or seek a referral from your GP to your local child development centre or paediatric service.

-Early diagnosis from a paediatrician, occupational therapist, speech and language therapist or educational psychologist is important; the sooner the correct support is put in place, the more chance it has to make a difference.
-Unfortunately, long waiting lists and limited therapy time are not uncommon.
+Early assessment from a paediatrician, occupational therapist, speech and language therapist or educational psychologist is important; the sooner the correct support is put in place, the more chance it has to make a difference.
+Unfortunately, long waiting lists and limited therapy times are not uncommon.
 If this is the case, it may be worth considering contacting a private therapist who can work with your child and the school over a longer period.

 Who does what?

-In addition to knowledge of specific difficulties that affect learning, for example dyslexia or autism, they can help by suggesting effective teaching and learning approaches.
+In addition to knowledge of specific difficulties that affect learning, for example dyslexia or autism, they will recommend adjustments in environment and instruction that are effective boosts to learning.

-A good educational psychologist will spend time getting to know your child, either by observing them in a variety of settings, or taking time to put a child at ease before beginning the formal assessment process.
-They will conduct interviews with carers and teachers and carry out a variety of tests and sub-tests to pinpoint areas of difficulty, explain their findings and recommend strategies that will help.
+A good educational psychologist will spend time getting to know your child, both by observing them in a variety of settings, and taking time to put a child at ease before beginning the formal assessment process.
+They will conduct interviews with carers and teachers and carry out a variety of formal tests to pinpoint areas of difficulty.
+They draw conclusions explain their findings and recommend strategies that will help.

-Some EPs run private practices others are employed by the LA to work in collaboration with teachers, parents, carers and other agencies to promote a child’s welfare, both by inclusion in schools and to develop strategies aimed at enhancing a child's learning and development.
-In addition to individual casework EPs may visit schools to talk with teachers about ways of meeting the needs of individuals or groups of children.
-There can be a long wait to see a local authority Educational Psychologist, and when money is tight, they may be reluctant to do so.
+Some EPs run private practices others are employed by the LA.
+They work in collaboration with teachers, parents, carers and other agencies to promote a child’s welfare, both by inclusion in schools and to developing strategies.
+In addition to individual casework, EPs may visit schools to talk with teachers about ways of meeting the needs of individuals or groups of children.
+Many schools now need to buy in the help of a local authority Educational Psychologist, and when money is tight, they may be reluctant to do so.
 You may be quicker organising an EP assessment privately if you can manage it, but beware EPs are in great demand, so book early.

-Don't be afraid of taking your child to an EP: a diagnosis makes it much easier for everyone - you, the school, and above all the child ('thank goodness, I thought I was stupid') - to deal with the problem.
+Don't be afraid of taking your child to an EP: a treatment plan makes it much easier for everyone - you, the school, and above all the child ('thank goodness, I thought I was stupid') - to deal with the problem.
 An EP report has a lifetime of two years, after which it will need to be reviewed, to be useful.